rohit--jain/Fiware-Context-Broker---Smart-Water-Network/Broker-Setup/Setup_Windows.md

 When broker is setup initially it consumes several GBs of RAM, however much of the RAM gets freed during prolonged usage or after restart of app

 ## Known Issue 2: After Debian App restart Broker doesn't start because Docker doesn't start without Systemd in WSL
 There are many ways to fix this problem.
-Most frequently **sudo service docker start** enables Docker running as a background service.<br>
+Most frequently **"sudo service docker start"** enables Docker running as a background service.<br>
 Another issue can be Fstab complain, for this checkout: https://stackoverflow.com/questions/49397435/docker-start-failed-because-etc-fstab-not-found

 ## Known Issue 3: How to safely shutdown Broker
-Inside command shell of Debian type **sudo ./services stop**<br>
+Inside command shell of Debian type **"sudo ./services stop"**<br>
 That should stop all running docker containers for Broker.<br>
-Once done, go to your windows command prompt and type **wsl --shutdown**
+Once done, go to your windows command prompt and type **"wsl --shutdown"**